PrivacyLast updated · June 2026

 Nearby Share

-Safra can share a trip directly to another device using Bluetooth and local Wi-Fi.
+Safra can transfer a trip directly to another device over Bluetooth and local Wi-Fi.
 No internet connection is required and no data passes through any server.
-The transfer happens device-to-device only.

 Notifications